Doodle-Med/whisper-metal-control-center/README.md

 - 🎯 **Decoding controls** – choose models, beam search, best-of, temperature, prompts, timestamps, diarization, VAD, and automatic filler-word cleanup.
 - 🔁 **Live progress tracking** fed by whisper.cpp’ s internal progress callback, surfaced in the UI with status badges and progress bars.
 - 📦 **One-click exports** – download TXT, SRT, VTT, or JSON artefacts for every job.
+- 🧩 **Batch combine option** – merge multi-file uploads into a single, ordered transcript with filename separators.
+- 🗃️ **Archive workflow** – sweep completed jobs into cold storage to keep the queue lean while preserving downloads.
 - ☁️ **Cloud offload option** – point the job at OpenAI’s Whisper API (Gemini stub included) by pasting an API key; handy when you need to chew through huge queues.
 - 🎙️ **Inline recorder** – capture a quick note directly from the browser.